Related Content

 Using rail passes:

-If you will need to travel by a specific Eurostar departure, you'll want to check that rail pass reservations are available for the train you need to take prior to buying a pass
+So if you will need to travel by a specific Eurostar departure, you'll want to check that rail pass reservations are available for the train you need to take prior to buying a pass

-The availability can be looked up on RailEurope and B-Europe without the need to already have the pass numbers that are assigned when buying a Eurail / InterRail pass - though you will need a pass number to go ahead and book.
+The availability can be looked up on RailEurope and B-Europe without the need to already have the pass numbers, that are assigned when buying a Eurail / InterRail pass - Though you will need a pass number to go ahead and book.

 Worth knowing is that before you have a pass, the function of the Eurail and InterRail 'timetable' tool is to show which departures require a reservation.